mfkasim1/mfkasim1.github.io/_posts/2023-02-08-complex-division.markdown

 There are several challenges in implementing the complex division operations to solve the underflow/overflow problem.
 The first is, obviously, we have to find a mathematical expression that avoids the underflow/overflow in the intermediate calculations.
-As pytorch is optimized for several devices, we also need to implement the solution in multiple ways.
+As pytorch is optimized for several devices, we also need to implement the solution in multiple ways to fit those devices.
 This is the second challenge.
 Also, as complex division is relatively common operations, we cannot make the new implementation to be much slower than the naive implementation.

 The CPU and GPU implementation can follow numpy's implementation.
 Basically, it rewrites the complex division to be

 $$\begin{equation}
 \frac{a}{b} = \begin{cases}
 \frac{a_r + a_i (b_i / b_r)}{b_r + b_i (b_i / b_r)} + i \frac{a_i - a_r (b_i / b_r)}{b_r + b_i (b_i / b_r)}\ &\mathrm{if\ }|b_r| > |b_i| \\
 \frac{a_r (b_r / b_i) + a_i}{b_r (b_r / b_i) + b_i} + i \frac{a_i (b_r / b_i) - a_r}{b_r (b_r / b_i) + b_i}\ &\mathrm{if\ }|b_r| \leq |b_i|.
 \end{cases}
 \end{equation}$$

 By computing \\((b_r / b_i)\\) or \\((b_i / b_r)\\) beforehand, we can avoid the underflow or overflow problem in the denominator.

 The solution above works with CPU or GPU kernel.
-However, as modern CPUs typically offer SIMD (single instruction, multi data), we also need to implement the solution with SIMD instructions.
+However, as modern CPUs typically offer SIMD (single instruction multiple data), we also need to implement the solution with SIMD instructions.
-The problem is the solution above has 2 conditions and if we want to implement conditionals in SIMD, the computer has to compute both equations first and then select which one to use.
+The problem is the solution above has 2 conditions and if we want to implement conditionals in SIMD, the computer has to compute both equations and then select which one to use.
 This is going to give a performance penalty as it is going to waste 50% of its computational results.
 My initial thought was to compute it like below,

 $$\begin{equation}
 \frac{a}{b} = \frac{a_r}{|b|} \frac{b_r}{|b|} + \frac{a_i}{|b|} \frac{b_i}{|b|} + i \left(\frac{a_i}{|b|} \frac{b_r}{|b|} - \frac{a_r}{|b|} \frac{b_i}{|b|}\right),
 \end{equation}$$

 where \\(|b| = \sqrt{b_r^2 + b_i^2}\\).
-However, this solution requires a square-root computation which was deemed to be too expensive for common operators such as division.
+However, this solution requires a square-root computation which was deemed to be too expensive for common operations such as division.

-An elegant solution was proposed by @peterbell10, which writes the equation to be
+An elegant solution was proposed by @peterbell10, which rewrites the equation to be

 $$\begin{equation}
 \frac{a}{b} = \frac{(a_r / c) (b_r / c) + (a_i / c) (b_i / c)}{(b_r / c)^2 + (b_i / c)^2} + i \frac{(a_i / c) (b_r / c) - (a_r / c) (b_i / c)}{(b_r / c)^2 + (b_i / c)^2},
 \end{equation}$$

 where \\(c=\mathrm{max}(|b_r|, |b_i|)\\).
-By dividing all terms by \\(c\\), it drags away the denominator from the too-small or too-large regions into close to 1, avoiding the underflow and overflow problems.
+By dividing all terms by \\(c\\), it drags away the denominator from the too-small or too-large regions to be close to 1, avoiding the underflow and overflow problems.
 Moreover, this solution does not need conditional, so it can be executed efficiently with SIMD.